hugocrvl/TytoAlba_NewReferenceGenome/README.md

 ## Repository Structure

-Each of these directory has it's own README file reporting the commands line to run the steps described in this directory.
+Each of these directory has its own README file reporting the commands line to run the steps described in this directory.

 #### 1_AlleleSorting
 Tools for separating parental haplotypes.